thoughtbot/flutie/README.md

 Flutie provides some utility view helpers for use with Rails applications.

-There are helpers for setting a page title, creating timestamps, and generating body classes.
+There are helpers for setting a page title and for generating body classes.

 ## Installation & Upgrading